Bili-Sakura/Awesome-Controllable-Generative-Models-Papers/README.md

-# Awesome Controllable Generative Models
+# 🔥 Awesome Controllable Generative Models

-A curated list of recent papers (2023–2025) on **controllable generative models**, especially in **Unet-based diffusion models** and **transformer-based diffuson models**.
-Focus areas include control mechanisms, attention interpretation, frequency domain guidance, and domain-class alignment.
+A curated and continuously updated collection of **recent (2023–2025)** research papers on **controllable generative models**, with a special focus on both **UNet-based diffusion models** and **Transformer-based diffusion architectures**.

+This list emphasizes core advances in:

+- 🧭 **Control mechanisms** – including condition injection, adapters, multi-modal control
+- 👁️ **Attention interpretation** – revealing what diffusion models focus on
+- 🎛️ **Frequency-based control** – using spectral domain knowledge to guide generation
+- 🔁 **Alignment & knowledge transfer** – enabling more coherent, faithful, and data-efficient synthesis
+- 🧑‍🎨 **Image-to-image (I2I) editing** – flexible, structure-preserving transformation across domains

+> 💡 Our goal is not only to track the state-of-the-art in controllable generation, but also to offer a **well-organized knowledge map** for newcomers and researchers building on top of diffusion models.

 ---